You are listening to the Sean Hannity Radio Show podcast.

 The varying factions within the Republican Party weren't consulted.

-So I remember talking, and I said this, I told you the story yesterday that I got on the phone with the Freedom Caucus members who they're the people, frankly, in Congress that I admire, respect the most, that are the most conservative, the most willing to fight hard, the most willing to stand on their principles, and without which this bill never would have passed.
+They're the people, frankly, in Congress that I admire, respect the most, that are the most conservative, the most willing to fight hard, the most willing to stand on their principles, and without which this bill never would have passed.

 They'll never get credit for what they did behind the scenes here.

-The Mark Meadows, the Jordans, the Bratz, the Gohmerts, the people that worked night and day since the Friday that bill was pulled with the study group, the Tuesday group, the moderates, and even members of the Senate that worked day and night with them.
+The Mark Meadows, the Jordans, the Bratz, the Go-Merts, the people that worked night and day since the Friday that bill was pulled with the study group, the Tuesday group, the moderates, and even members of the Senate that worked day and night with them.

-By the way, the president is about to speak, so for stations along the Sean Hannity Show affiliates uh around the country, we will be taking that when it happens, and we're being somewhat flexible on our first break here today to get the president's first comments after this health care bill of Obama's or the replacement bill was put in place today.
+And we're being somewhat flexible in our first break here today to get the president's first comments after this health care bill of Obama's, the replacement bill was put in place today.

 So then what they realized, all right, we've got challenges.